phauer/krecruiter/tasks.md

     - Read briefly through [Modern Best Practices for Testing in Java](https://phauer.com/2019/modern-best-practices-testing-java/).
 Although the examples are written in Java, the described best practices also apply to Kotlin test code.
     - Are there any recommendations that can improve your test code?
 Try to refactor your code.
 - Test that a correct `location` header is returned in the response for creating an application.
 It should look like `/applications/<applicationId>`.
-- Rewrite the tests using other [testing styles](https://github.com/kotlintest/kotlintest/blob/master/doc/styles.md) provided by KotlinTest.
+- Rewrite the tests using other [testing styles](https://github.com/kotest/kotest/blob/master/doc/styles.md) provided by Kotest.